 If you have edited the hosts file on your computer or are using Domain Name System (DNS), you can also enter the DNS name of the print server.
 As the print server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print server.
 The NetBIOS name can be seen in the Network Configuration List.
-See Printing the Network Configuration List on page 31 for information on how to print the Network Configuration List on your print server.
-The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN_XXXXX where XXXXXX is the last six digits of the Ethernet address.
+See Printing the Network Configuration List on page 88 for information on how to print the Network Configuration List on your print server.
+The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRW\xxxxxx where xxxxxx is the last six digits of the Ethernet address.

 - 2 Click Network Configuration.

 - 3 Enter a user name and a password.
 The User Name is "admin" and the default Password is "access".

 - 4 Click OK.

 - 5 Click Configure TCP/IP.

-- 6 You can now change the printer server settings.
+- 6 You can now change the print server settings.

-Using the Remote Setup to change the print server settings (for Windows[®] and Mac OS[®] X 10.2.4 or greater) (Not available for DCP-8065DN)
+Using the Remote Setup to change the print server settings (for Windows® and Mac OS® X 10.2.4 or greater)